Quick Answer: Customer Portal Development

 For teams replacing email-heavy operations, the first step is usually a scoped product plan: customer roles, top self-service workflows, source systems, integration constraints, admin ownership, security needs, launch metrics, and release boundaries.
 Once those decisions are visible, the build can move faster without turning into a vague portal rebuild.

-If you are comparing build vs buy options, start with the customer tasks that create the most support load or revenue friction.
+NextPage can support the broader web portal development services path as well as the custom software, web app, security, integration, and AI support pieces around the portal.
+Start with the customer tasks that create the most support load or revenue friction.
 A focused portal that removes those blockers will usually outperform a large portal that tries to expose every internal process at launch.